libellux/Libellux-Up-and-Running/docs/privacyidea/README.md

 <img class="zoom-custom-imgs" :src="('/img/privacyidea/privacyidea-realm.png')" alt="privacyidea realm">

 Now lets select the first user.
 In the top menu click `Users`.
 Select the realm we just created in the left dropdown menu.
 This will show the list of all users from the `/etc/passwd` file.
 You can select any user from the list.
-We will go with the mail user for this example.
+We will go with the user `mail` for this example.

 <img class="zoom-custom-imgs" :src="('/img/privacyidea/privacyidea-users.png')" alt="privacyidea users">